 There are usually 2 class sessions at each school – morning and afternoon.
 In Boquete and Panama City, group classes only take place in the afternoons which can be a bit of a pain when planning activities as you either need to do short morning activities or leave the full-day stuff till the weekends.

 Habla Ya organises activities for its students on a daily basis that range from shared meals, to cooking, salsa classes and even day tours.
 There’s usually a big sign up board where you can indicate your interest, which I thought was a great idea but would have benefited from being a little more organised.
 Some of the activities involved agencies and payment which were organised by the school, while others were meant to be student organised, which is a bit tough because not everyone knew everyone else.
 It was a great way to interact with students and professors from other classes though!

 It also depended on the school – it didn’t seem like anyone was using the board in Boquete, but the ones in Bocas and Panama City were a lot more active.
-In fact, they were testing out using a whatsapp group for shared communication, so they are definitely working on it!
+In fact, they were testing out using a whatsapp group for shared communication, so they are definitely working on improving community engagement.

 There are also activities that you can do outside of the school – Habla Ya works with some of their partners to offer discounts or packages along with the Spanish classes so you can earn some certifications while learning Spanish.
 In Bocas, popular options included taking your diving certification with Bocas Dive Center or surf lessons with Monoloco Surf School.
 Also possible are rock climbing certification in Boquete and Yoga classes in Panama City – more on the Habla Ya website here.

 You do have your pick of accommodation options depending on how much you are willing to pay and what you want to experience.